ipaqmaster/vfio/README.md

 `-iso /path/to/a/diskimage.iso`

-   If set, attaches an ISO to qemu with an incrementing index id.
+   If set, attaches an ISO to QEMU with an incrementing index id.
 Can be specified as many times needed for multiple CDs.
 Good for liveCDs or installing an OS with an optional driver-cd.

 `-bridge tap0,br0       (Attach vm's tap0 to existing br0)`

-`-bridge tap0,br0,eth00	(Create br0, attach vm's tap0 and host's eth0 to br0, use dhclient for a host IP.)`
+`-bridge tap0,br0,eth0  (Create br0, attach vm's tap0 and host's eth0 to br0, use dhclient for a host IP.)`

    Takes a bridge name, interface and tap interface name as arguments.